cnizzardini/cakephp-swagger-bake/README.md

 #### Event System

-You extend Swagger Bake further with events.
+You can extend Swagger Bake further with events.
 Read the [extension documentation](src/Lib/Extension#swaggerbake-extensions) for details.

 ## Console Commands